 We need to process data to ensure that we are complying with our legal obligations.
 For example, we are required to check successful applicant’s eligibility to work in the UK before employment starts.

-SG Talent Services has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
+Gibson Jones Recruitment has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
 Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and decide to whom to offer a job.
 We may also need to process data from job applicants to respond to and defend against legal claims.

 After acceptance of an offer of employment, we also collect information about whether or not applicants are disabled to make reasonable adjustments for candidates who have a disability.
 We process such information to carry out our obligations and exercise specific rights in relation to employment.

 Your information may be shared internally for the purposes of the recruitment exercise.
 This includes members of the our recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy.

 Gibson Jones Recruitment will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 Gibson Jones Recruitment will then share your data with former employers to obtain references for you, and if needed employment background check providers to obtain necessary background checks We will not transfer your data outside the European Economic Area.

 Gibson Jones Recruitment takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
 For example, our IT systems are password protected and access to confidential data is restricted and monitored.